httpwg/http-extensions/draft-ietf-httpbis-priority.md

 based on properties of an HTTP request it receives, the server is expected to control the cacheability or the applicability of the cached response, by using header fields that control the caching behavior (e.g., Cache-Control, Vary).

-An endpoint that fails to parse the Priority header field SHOULD use default parameter values.

 # Reprioritization